askmrsinh/dblp-mapreduce/README.md

 For S3 bucket use,
     s3://bucket-name/some-path

-3. Setup hadoop using bootstrap script and start all services git clone "https://github.com/user501254/BD_STTP_2016.git"; cd BD_STTP_2016; chmod +x *.sh; InstallHadoop.sh start-all.sh
+1. Setup hadoop using bootstrap script and start all services git clone "https://github.com/user501254/BD_STTP_2016.git"; cd BD_STTP_2016; chmod +x *.sh; InstallHadoop.sh start-all.sh

-1. Clone this repository
+2. Clone this repository
 	git clone https://asing80@bitbucket.org/asing80/hw2.git

-2. Download and extract dataset wget https://dblp.uni-trier.de/xml/dblp-2019-10-01.xml.gz -O hw2/src/main/resources/dblp.xml.gz
+3. Download and extract dataset wget https://dblp.uni-trier.de/xml/dblp-2019-10-01.xml.gz -O hw2/src/main/resources/dblp.xml.gz
 	gunzip dblp.xml.gz

+4. Use `sbt assembly` to obtain fat jar

-4. Run jar file on hadoop with the downloaded dataset hadoop jar hw2/target/scala-2.12/hw2-assembly-0.1.jar hw2/src/main/resources/dblp.xml
+5. Run jar file on hadoop with the downloaded dataset hadoop jar hw2/target/scala-2.12/hw2-assembly-0.1.jar -w hw2/src/main/resources/dblp.xml /path/on/hdfs/or/s3/etc

-Output part-r-* files will be saved to the same folder within subdirectories.
+- Output part-r-* files will be saved to the specifed folder within subdirectories.
+- Since they are tab seprated values, Excel or python packages can be used to visaulize them.
+- Each output has its first column as a number and subsequent columns are text vaues.
+- At certain place if a value is missing, that indicates that the corresponding DBLP record didn't have that field.
+- Also, -1 for year denotes an unknown.

 For AWS EMR, please follow these steps:
 	https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-launch-custom-jar-cli.html
 Both input and output S3 bucket locations should be passed to the JAR file and must be accessible.
+Output from sample runs are availabe at the link in next section.

 ------
 Graphs